 Offshore racers are required to undertake a short theory and practical training course and to update regularly in order to qualify to race in offshore events.
 The Sea Safety and Survival Course (SSSC) required for Category 2 races and above is also run when there is interest.
-For further information on the above racing or training, please contact the Sailing Coordinator via email email@example.com
+For further information on the above racing or training, please contact Adam South, the Sailing Coordinator via email email@example.com

 Junior Training Courses

-Under the guidance of qualified Yachting Australia instructors, these training courses are run sailed in the Club’s fleet of Pacers in the Port River, in good view of parents and siblings.
-If you are eight years old and upwards and can swim, you are eligible.
+Under the guidance of qualified Yachting Australia instructors, these training courses are sailed in the Club’s fleet of Pacers in the Port River, in good view of parents and siblings.
+If you are eight to eighteen years old and can swim, you are eligible.
 Two programs offering fortnightly sessions over the summer months on Sunday mornings, one before Christmas and one after, allow for other outside family activities.
 Beginner, Intermediate and Beginner Racing groups are catered for.
 This culminates in a fun weekend camp away in March for all participants and parents.
 For further information on Junior Training, please visit the Juniors area of this website, or you can contact the Junior Sailing Coordinator.

 Several cruises are offered on a regular basis every few months to varying destinations across or up and down the Gulf.
 Dinner evenings are very popular, with guest speakers invited to talk on their travels, sharing valuable and entertaining information to those who are new, as well as those with plenty of experience.
 This is a great way to meet fellow cruisers.
 For further information on cruising, please visit the Cruising area of this website, or you can contact the Cruising Committee Chairman.